US-based tax partners are recognized in Turnarounds & Workouts’ special report.

 - “The Graphic Guide to Section 163(j)” published in March/April edition of Tax Executive Magazine (2019)

 - “Back in Time: In Search of a Coherent Theory of Transactional Retroactivity” at the University of Chicago Federal Tax Conference (2016) (paper published in March 2017 edition of TAXES)

 Chambers USA consistently ranks Ms. Doyle for her efforts in the tax practice and she was recognized by The Legal 500 for her work in the US Taxes: Non-Contentious practice.
 She chairs Latham & Watkins' Brexit Task Force and is a member of its global strategic Initiatives Committee.
-Ms. Doyle was recognized for her work in Tax Law in the 2020 edition of The Best Lawyers in America and was previously named in the 2018 and 2019 editions as the Chicago Tax Law Lawyer of the Year.
+Ms. Doyle is recognized for her work in Tax Law by Best Lawyers in America and has been named Chicago Tax Law Lawyer of the Year in the 2018, 2019, and 2023 editions.
 Ms. Doyle also has a particular interest in issues concerning women in the law and is a past board member of the Chicago-based Coalition of Women’s Initiatives in Law and a past Advisory Board member of Latham’s Women Enriching Business (WEB) initiative.